-As explained in section 2, to provide useful information to the user, the physical count values can be processed to produce values that are more appropriate to the administration of the venue.
-For example, several gates may provide access to a particular area.
-The capacity of that area is finite and therefore a real-time indication of its occupancy level is vital information.
-The information can be calculated simply as the total occupancy (sum of all entrance gate counters) or as the remaining capacity (total capacity of the area minus the sum of all entrance gate counters).
+As explained in section 2, to provide useful information to the user, the physical count values can be processed to produce values that are more appropriate to the administration of the car park.
+For example, several lanes may provide access to a particular parking level.
+The number of available spaces on that level is key information both for the management and visitors.
+Therefore it is important to maintain a real-time indication of available spaces on that level.
+The information can be calculated simply as the total parking bays on that level minus the vehicle arriving to the level (sum of all entrance point counters) plus the vehicle departing from the level (sum of all exit point counters).

 The formula for the virtual counter value can be as simple or complex as necessary and any combination of real counters, virtual counters and fixed values (constants) can be added or subtracted to create the value.
-The formula to determine the remaining capacity of a venue, for example would be (total capacity) - (total of all entry counters) + (total of all exit counters).